Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Notation and Assumptions

 To account for endogenous treatment take-up, we define potential treatment functions $D_{ig}(\cdot)$.
 In principle these could depend on the treatment offers of every individual, $\boldsymbol{Z}$ in the experiment.
 The following assumption restricts $D_{ig}(\cdot)$ to permit identification of the direct and indirect causal effects described above.

 \begin{assump}[IOR] $D_{ig}(\boldsymbol{Z})= D_{ig}(\boldsymbol{Z}_g)= D_{ig}(Z_{ig},\bar{Z}_{ig}) = D_{ig}(Z_{ig})$. \end{assump}

-The first equality of \autoref{assump:IOR} is a partial interference assumption: it requires that there are no social interactions in \emph{take-up} between people in different groups.
-The second equality of \autoref{assump:IOR} states that person $(i,g)$'s take-up decision depends on the treatment offers of others in her group only through the fraction $\bar{Z}_{ig}$ of treatment offers made to the others in her group.\footnote{Recall that the average $\bar{Z}_{ig}$ is defined to exclude $(i,g)$.} These first two equalities are not in general sufficient to point identify direct and indirect causal effects.
-The third equality, which we call \emph{individualistic offer response} or IOR for short, imposes the further restriction that each person's take-up decision depends only on her own treatment offer.
-IOR states that there are no social interactions in \emph{take-up}.\footnote{Work in progress explores the possibility of relaxing IOR in specific settings to obtain point, or at least partial identification.} In settings where participants do not observe other participants' offers or the saturation assigned to their group, for example, their take-up decision cannot depend on those variables, and thus IOR is likely to hold.
-This is a strong assumption, but one that has also appeared in the existing literature. \cite{Kang2016}, for example, employ a variant of IOR that they call ``personalized encouragement.''
-And while \cite{Imai2018} derive their so-called ``complier average direct effect (CADE)'' under a weaker condition than IOR, the CADE is a hybrid of direct and indirect effects unless one is willing to assume that there are no social interactions in take-up.
-Fortunately, IOR is testable: it implies, for example, that $\mathbbm{E}[D_{ig}|Z_{ig} = 1, S_g = s]$ does not vary with $s$.
-If the observed average take-up rate among individuals who are offered treatment varies with saturation, this indicates a violation of IOR.
+The first equality of \autoref{assump:IOR} is a partial interference assumption: it requires that person $(i,g)$'s take-up decision is invariant to the realized treatment offers made to people in \emph{different groups}.
+The second equality of \autoref{assump:IOR} states that person $(i,g)$'s take-up decision depends on the realized treatment offers of others in her group only through the fraction $\bar{Z}_{ig}$ of treatment offers made to the others in her group.
+These first two equalities are not in general sufficient to point identify direct and indirect causal effects.
+The third equality, which we call \emph{individualistic offer response} or IOR for short, imposes the further restriction that each person's take-up decision is invariant to the realized offers made to her peers.
+Assumptions analogous or equivalent to IOR have appeared in the existing literature. \cite{Kang2016}, for example, employ an assumption equivalent to IOR, which they call ``personalized encouragement.''
+While \cite{Imai2018} derive their ``complier average direct effect (CADE)'' under a weaker condition, this effect is a hybrid of direct and indirect effects unless one is willing to impose IOR.

+IOR is a reasonable assumption in some but not all applications.
+In settings where participants observe neither the saturation assigned to their group nor the treatment offers made to their neighbors, for example, IOR clearly holds.
+IOR restricts but does not rule out strategic take-up.
+For example, it also holds when agents act strategically on their beliefs about others' actions, provided that they are unaware of their peers' offers when making their own take-up decisions.
+In the introduction we list a number of recent randomized saturation experiments in which we consider IOR to be a reasonable assumption.
+Moreover, as we discuss further in \autoref{sec:IOR}, IOR has testable implications in a randomized saturation experiment.
+If the take-up rate among individuals who are offered treatment varies with saturation, this indicates a violation of IOR.

 Under IOR and one-sided non-compliance (Assumptions \ref{assump:onesided} and \ref{assump:IOR}), we can divide individuals into never-takers and compliers, two of the principal strata from the LATE literature.
 Never-takers are defined as those for whom $D_{ig}(0)=D_{ig}(1) = 0$, while compliers are those for whom $D_{ig}(z) = z$ for all $z$.\footnote{Under one-sided non-compliance, \autoref{assump:onesided}, there are no always-takers.} Defining $C_{ig}$ to be the indicator that person $(i,g)$ is a complier, Assumptions \ref{assump:onesided}--\ref{assump:IOR} imply that